Server configuration properties

 - CGI script extensions, which will be handled via CGI handler outside the

-- cgiScriptInterpreters (Object; cgi module; Project Karpacz 0.5.0 and newer)
+- cgiScriptInterpreters (Object; cgi module)

 - CGI script interpreters used by the CGI handler.
 The object keys represent the extension, for which a specific interpreter is used, while object values can be either an Array<String> representing first arguments of the CGI script (the first argument is the path to the interpreter), or